-My area of research interest could be broadly called “sustainable computing”.
+My area of research interest could be broadly called “sustainable computing”, which I am actively pursuing in the Department of Engineering Science at the University of Oxford.
 I maintain this page as a set of resources about sustainable computing that I find useful.

 What is sustainable computing?

 Sustainable computing concerns the consumption of computing resources in a way that means it has a net zero impact on the environment, a broad concept that includes energy, ecosystems, pollution and natural resources.

 I consider that individual impact on the environment rounds to zero because although some people will change their behaviour, most won’t.
 This means that systems need to change.
 Energy production, transportation, manufacturing, agriculture.
 The transition to sustainability needs to be done on behalf of the individual by the system and at a large scale, so individuals can benefit from that change by default.

 In computing, this means the organisations responsible for manufacturing components, building equipment, writing software, operating data centres, and running networks have responsibility for achieving sustainability.

 Sustainability strategies in computing tend to focus on energy and the transition to renewables – the use stage.
 This is important, but not the only factor.

 Sustainable computing therefore involves not just renewable energy, but also minimising water stress, developing policies around the right to repair and recycling of materials through a circular economy, energy efficiency of hardware and software, promoting good governance of resources, transparency, and consistent reporting.

 This writeup explains a pragmatic approach to figuring out the energy consumption of AWS EC2 images.
 It uses measurements and some reverse engineering to build profiles for some common instance types, and reveals issues with relying on the SPECpower dataset (mentioned below).

 - Building an AWS EC2 Carbon Emissions Dataset